White people in Botswana

+the population of Botswana.
+The results of the census provide the Government there were 3,400 whites in Bostawana.

+Are those born in or resident in Bostawana who descend from Europeans and identify themselves as White.

 Botswana became a British protectorate in 1885 and gained independence as a Commonwealth nation in 1966.
 White settlers in Botswana, mainly Afrikaners and a small number of English-speakers, began arriving in the 1860s and primarily settled on farms near the South African border.
 The White population in Botswana never exceeded 3,000 individuals.
 The English spoken by the local population is influenced by South African dialects.

-The present white population in Botswana is significantly smaller compared to its neighboring countries, with a considerable portion being non-permanent residents.
-This demographic trend is a result of Botswana's unique history as a protectorate rather than a colony.
+The present white population in Botswana is significantly smaller.
 Many white Batswana can trace their ancestry back to colonial immigrants who arrived during British rule, although the majority are now citizens of Botswana rather than British.
 This demographic is typically affluent, with a significant number owning and operating their own businesses.

 History

 European people began to immigrate into what is today the nation of Botswana in the 19th century, starting with the Boer people.
 The Dorsland Trek in the late 19th and early 20th centuries saw thousands of Boer families migrate from South Africa to present-day Namibia by way of Botswana.
 Many families stayed, especially in Ghanzi, which is in the Kalahari Desert.
 White people in Botswana are primarily of Boer/Afrikaner descent, but smaller numbers are also of British/Rhodesian ancestry as well.

 Additionally, there is a fairly significant Serbian community in the country, mainly families of immigrants from Yugoslavia who came beginning in the 1950s.
 There is a Serbian Society in Gaborone, which regularly hosts a variety of cultural events.
 In 2016 construction began on the first Serbian Orthodox church in Botswana, the St. Nicholas Church.

 St. Sava Serbian Orthodox Church operates in Gaborone.

 White miners came to Botswana to mine gold and diamonds.